Celtic Village ... Relive the millennium history!

 During our guided tours you will learn interesting details about Celtic beliefs, their customs, rituals and mythology.

-Guided tours every Thursday at 1pm, 3pm & 5pm - with National Park Summer Card and Salzburger Land Card free of charge.
+Guided tours every Thursday at 1pm, 3pm & 5pm - (May to October) with National Park Summer Card and Salzburger Land Card free of charge.